General and Departmental Scholarships

-- Scholarships are awarded in early March, and recipients are notified by email to the Auburn email account.
+- Scholarships are awarded in late March, and recipients are notified by email to the Auburn email account.

 **The FAFSA is the only form a student is required to complete to be considered for student assistance from any of the Title IV, HEA programs except for information needed to ensure the student’s eligibility for such assistance (e.g., information needed to complete verification or to demonstrate compliance with the student eligibility provisions of the HEA and the regulations).
 Additional information, if requested, will be listed on the student’s AU Access My Finances page after we receive the results of the FAFSA.
 For additional information, visit the Office of Financial Aid.

 For more information about general scholarships, click here.
 Priority consideration is given to students who demonstrate financial need and have not previously been recognized with a scholarship valued at resident tuition or greater.

 Additionally, priority consideration for general scholarships is given to: